 Challenges Facing Both Proposals

-Both proposals attempt to define the types of activities subject to the new provisions.
+Both updates attempt to define the types of activities subject to the new provisions.
 In both cases, the activities must relate to natural resource exploration or exploitation.
 The OECD aims to address this challenge by focusing on “specialized services” for activities.
-This means engineering services and seismic surveys are included, while supplying a mine operator with electricity or water would be excluded, according to the OECD draft.
+This means engineering services and seismic surveys are included, while supplying a mine operator with electricity or water are excluded in the OECD update.

 Governments will need to consider the trade-offs between broadening opportunities for revenue collection with the potential for increased compliance and administrative burdens.